-The rules with BOLD text need to be modified.
-In this example, eth0 is the public interface (192.168.10x.1) with Internet access through its gateway.
-The other mentioned interface (eth1) is the interface of the private network, for example, the interface with a 10.0.0.1 IP address.
+The text in BOLD needs to be noticed and may need to be modified.
+In this example, ens3 is the public interface (192.168.xxx.xxx) with Internet access through its gateway.
+The other mentioned interface (ens4) is the private network interface between the nodes, for example, the interface with a 10.0.0.xxx IP address.

-After adding the above commands, or after modifying IPTables rules, you have to restart the IPTables service by executing:
+After adding the above commands, or after modifying Firewalld rules, you have to restart the firewall service by executing: